 Sleek, smooth, and elegant.
-Nothing exudes classic like this vibrator in a rounded cylinder that’s tapered on one end.
-It’s pretty straightforward, so first-timers wouldn’t have a lot of trouble using it.
+Nothing exudes classic like this rounded cylinder that's tapered on one end.
+It's pretty straightforward, so first-timers wouldn't have a lot of trouble using it.

-This simple device isn’t quite as breathtaking as far as this list goes.
-Then again, the classic vibrator already much better than using just your fingers.
+This simple device isn't quite as breathtaking as far as this list of internal and external vibrators goes.
+Then again, the classic vibrator with different vibration patterns is already much better than using just your fingers.
 Not bad at all.